 Saint Baume’s Bronze option lies alongside a straight section of track following Virage de la Saint Baume.
 Views to the foreground in this acceleration zone are not the best but you can enjoy more distant views of cars snaking around Virage de le’Hotel and Virage du Camp before entry to and around Virage de la Saint Baume.

-MID BUDGET TV SCREEN COVERED RESERVED SEATS
+MID BUDGET TV SCREEN COVERED RESERVED SEATSChicane 3-6 (Silver)

 The chicane 3-6 grandstand is the silver grandstand at the chicane and the superior of the two.
 Its closer to the apex of the chicane at 3 and 4 in particular and from 5 and 6 is further away but has a more direct view as the cars approach head on.